EarthPol/earthpol.com/docs/Getting Started/StarterGuide.md

 Congratulations, you have officially joined EarthPol!
 Welcome to a world unlike any other — a dynamic, player-driven Earth server where history, politics, economy, and exploration come alive on a 1:326 scale map of the real world.
 Whether you dream of building a mighty empire, founding a peaceful town, exploring uncharted wilderness, or shaping global events, EarthPol offers you a canvas limited only by your imagination.

-Below is our video starer guide for new EarthPol players:
+Below is our video starter guide for new EarthPol players:

 <div style={{ textAlign: 'center', marginTop: '20px', marginBottom: '20px' }}>
   <iframe
-    width="700"
+    width="840"
-    height="394"
+    height="472"
     src="https://www.youtube.com/embed/p0vT7763j4E?si=wlCrjyyBSsAw2nZC"
     title="YouTube video player"
-    frameborder="0"
+    frameBorder="0"
-    allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin"
+    allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerPolicy="strict-origin-when-cross-origin"
-    allowfullscreen
+    allowFullScreen
   ></iframe>
 </div>